luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machine-scale-sets/tutorial-use-disks-cli.md

 ## <a name="next-steps"></a>Passos seguintes
-Neste tutorial, aprendeu a criar e utilizar discos com conjuntos de dimensionamento com a CLI 2.0 do Azure:
+Neste tutorial, aprendeu a criar e a utilizar discos com conjuntos de dimensionamento com a CLI do Azure:

 > [!div class="checklist"]
 > * Discos de SO e discos temporários